-Our shared crisis is having wide ranging impact on our world.
-According to Green Biz, social distancing and self-isolation has drastically reduced air pollution.
+How can you protect your home from COVID-19?
+Our shared crisis is having a wide-ranging impact on our world.
+According to Green Biz, social distancing and self-isolation have drastically reduced air pollution.
 But while it is cleaning some of our air outdoors?
 What is happening in our homes?
-COVID19 might have us cooped up inside, but it can’t defeat us if we’re taking care of ourselves mentally and physically.
+COVID-19 might have us cooped up inside, but it can’t defeat us if we’re taking care of ourselves mentally and physically.
 By spending most of our time indoors, we need to be mindful of air quality.

 What can we do?
 Installing quality air purification systems are incredibly helpful, but not possible for everyone.
-Here are some tips to help you get through this crisis with clean air and lower risk to COVID19 infection.
+Here are some tips to help you get through this crisis with clean air and a lower risk of COVID-19 infection.

 Regularly Clean and Disinfect Your Home

 As we are facing bigger risks, we need to stay on top of the surfaces in our home.
-We need to do more than dusting, but wipe down surfaces.
+We need to do more than just dust, but wipe down surfaces.
 Here’s a great guide from the CDC on how to keep your home as clean as possible.

 Create Air Flow